skynoid2612/design-patterns-for-clean-architecture/md/design_pattern_Template-Method.md

 ### How to use it?
 To use the Template Method design pattern, follow these steps:
 1. Create an abstract base class that defines the template method and declares abstract methods for the customizable steps.
-2. Create concrete subclasses that inherit from the base class and provide implementations for the abstract methods.
+2. Create concrete subclasses that inherit from the base class and implement the abstract methods.
-3. Use the template method in client code to execute the algorithm, relying on the concrete subclasses to provide the specific behavior for the abstract steps.
+3. The template method in the base class should call the abstract methods in the appropriate order to execute the algorithm.

 ### Python code examples:
 ```python

 from abc import ABC, abstractmethod

 class AbstractClass(ABC):